blUeBUg200/soc-operations/README.md

 <img width="914" alt="Age IV" src="https://user-images.githubusercontent.com/86832373/175775420-576c37af-581a-498f-bdc6-29657ed21950.png">

 ### Age:IV.M3 - Threat Emulation
 Threat Emulation will help organization to understand their capability to detect when an threat profiled adversary in conducting their operation against the environment.
-The mimicked Techniques need to be emulated and the security usecase alerting efficiency need to be validated post emulation activity.
+The mimicked Techniques need to be emulated and the security use case alerting efficiency need to be validated post emulation activity.
 > Topic Reference(s):
 > [Threat Emulation](https://mad-certified.mitre-engenuity.org/group/359563); [Caldera](https://github.com/mitre/caldera)